The compression body graph has infinite diameter: Train tracks

 \section{Train tracks}

-In this section we review the work of Masur and Minsky \cite{mm3}, and show that they prove the version of Proposition \ref{prop:splitting seq} we require, though we find it convenient to write down an argument which differs from theirs in certain details.
+In this section we review the work of Masur and Minsky \cite{mm3}.
+They prove the version of Proposition \ref{prop:splitting seq} we require, but we find it convenient to write down an argument which differs from theirs in certain details.

 Let $a$ and $b$ be two essential simple closed curves in $S$ in minimal position.
-A \emph{subarc} a simple closed curve is closed connected subinterval.
+A \emph{subarc} of a simple closed curve is a closed connected subinterval.
 We will only every consider subarcs of $a$ or $b$ whose endpoints lie in $a \cap b$.
-Given a pair of curves $a$ and $b$ in minimal position, a \emph{bicorn} is a simple closed curve, denoted by $c = (a_i, b_i)$, consisting of the union of one subarc $a_i$ of $a$ and one subarc $b_i$ of $b$, with common endpoints.
+Given a pair of curves $a$ and $b$ in minimal position, a \emph{bicorn} is a simple closed curve, denoted by $c = (a_i, b_i)$, consisting of the union of one subarc $a_i$ of $a$ and one subarc $b_i$ of $b$.

 A subarc of $a$ or $b$ is \emph{innermost} with respect to $a \cap b$ if its endpoints lie in $a \cap b$, and its interior is disjoint from $a \cap b$.
 We may abuse notation by referring to these innermost subarcs as components of either $a \setminus b$ or $b \setminus a$, though in fact we wish to include their endpoints.
-An innermost arc $b_i$ of $b$ with respect to $a \cap b$ is a \emph{returning arc} if both endpoints lie on the same side of $a$ in $S$, as illustrated on the left hand side of Figure \ref{fig:arc} below.
+An innermost arc $b_i$ of $b$ with respect to $a \cap b$ is a \emph{returning arc} if both endpoints lie on the same side of $a$ in $S$.
+This is illustrated on the left hand side of Figure \ref{fig:arc} below.

-Given a simple closed curve $a$ and a returning arc $b_i$, we may produce a new simple closed curve by \emph{arc surgery} for $a$ with respect to $b_i$.
-There are two possible bicorns, say $c$ and $c'$, formed from the union of $b_i$ with one of the two possible subarcs of $a$ with endpoints $\partial b_i$.
+Given a simple closed curve $a$ and a returning arc $b_i$, we may produce a new simple closed curve by \emph{arc surgery} of $a$ with respect to $b_i$.
+There are two possible bicorns, $c$ and $c'$, formed from the union of $b_i$ with one of the two subarcs of $a$ with endpoints $\partial b_i$.
 These are illustrated on the right hand side of Figure \ref{fig:arc}, where we have isotoped the replacement curves to be disjoint from $b_i$ for clarity.

 We say a bicorn is \emph{returning} if $b_i$ is a returning arc for $a$.
 We say a sequence of returning bicorns $(a_i, b_i)$ is \emph{nested} if $a_{i+1} \subset a_{i}$, and $b_{i+1}$ is a returning arc for $c_i$, for all $i$.
-An adjacent pair in a sequence of returning bigons is illustrated in Figure \ref{pic:nested bicorns} below.
+An adjacent pair in a sequence of returning bigons is illustrated in Figure \ref{pic:nested bicorns}.

 For a nested bicorn sequence, each pair of adjacent bicorns $c_i$ and $c_{i+1}$ may be made disjoint after a small isotopy.